Infixo/WWR-UITweaks/README.md

   - (0.8) Ability to move a single vehicle to a different hub.
   - (0.9) Ctrl-click to edit isolated vehicle route.
 Click edits the line for all vehicles.
   - (0.10) Demand price for each passenger group and total weighted.
+  - (0.11) Info about the route: length and travel time.
 - (0.7) NEW Route Planner.
   - Groups into clusters cities that have interest in a group of origin cities.
   - Displays connections within a cluster and between the cluster and origin cities.
   - Use Ctrl-RClick on a city to start it and later add more origin cities.
   - (0.7.1) Displays connections between origin cities.
   - (0.7.1) Ability to mark any origin city as main city.
+  - (0.11) Remembers settings during game.

 ### Troubleshooting
 - Output messages are logged into UITweaksLog.txt in the %TEMP% dir.